pandey33/Ineuron-Test/README.md

-# Ineuron-Test
-Python session
+# Python Assignment 1

-This is the first class of python, wherein learning Github + python
+This is the first Assignment of python